Savory Japanese Pancakes

 • 6 cups green cabbage, finely shredded

-• 4 to 6 tablespoons vegetable oil
+• 4–6 tablespoons vegetable oil

-• Japanese mayonnaise (Kewpie is the best)
+• Japanese mayonnaise (Kewpie recommended)

-• Okonomiyaki sauce, store-bought or home-made (see below)
+• Okonomiyaki sauce (see below)

 • Furikake seasoning